 Assessments of each agency’s IT resources, assets, and processes began late 2019 and will continue into 2020.
 It is too early to say exactly what will happen to individual positions.
 Whether or not a position changes will depend on many factors (an individual’s knowledge, skills, abilities, and interests; agency business needs that the individual’s job supports, etc.).
 The results of the assessment and skillset surveys will determine whether these positions may be reallocated.
 The cap on casual/seasonal of 29.5 hours/week would apply at DTI as it does within the Merit system; an exemption is required for a greater number of work hours.
 These positions are expected to transition to DTI “as is”.

 DTI employees accrue 13.25 hours/mo. of annual leave (as opposed to State of Delaware employees who must have at least 15 years before reaching this rate of accrual).
 Most benefits are comparable.
 DTI employees participate in the same State of Delaware Pension plan, same health insurance, same flexible spending, same other optional insurance coverages).
 A Merit employee’s years of service transfer to DTI.

-We anticipate that employees choosing to retain Merit status will have no change in salary or job title.
+We anticipate that employees choosing to retain merit status will have no change in salary or job title.
 To advance at DTI, an employee would need to choose to be reclassified into a DTI Non-Merit position or apply for a position and get selected as vacancies become available.